Country of Residence

 Biography

-Dr Natisha Dukhi is a dynamic public health scientist whose interdisciplinary research bridges science, leadership, advocacy, and sustainable development.
+Dr Natisha Dukhi is a seasoned public health scientist whose interdisciplinary research bridges science, leadership, advocacy, and sustainable development.
 She holds a PhD in Public Health and brings over a decade of experience as a medical scientist, lecturer, and researcher, with a strong track record of addressing complex health challenges across Africa and globally.
-Her core expertise lies in child and adolescent health, nutrition, non-communicable diseases (NCDs), with a special interest in gender-based violence (GBV), and mobile health (mHealth) – critical areas in advancing health equity, sustainability and equity agenda and resilience.
+Her core expertise lies in nutrition, child and adolescent health, and non-communicable diseases (NCDs), with a special interest in mobile health (mHealth) and science diplomacy -critical areas in advancing health equity, sustainability, and resilience.
 As a Senior Research Specialist at the Human Sciences Research Council, Dr Dukhi has contributed to several large-scale, multi-stakeholder projects, serving as Principal Investigator, co-PI, and Project Director.
 Her work is grounded in evidence-based approaches that inform public health policy and practice, particularly in underserved communities.
-A prolific scientist, mentor, and science diplomat, her leadership extends to science diplomacy and advocacy, evidenced by her roles as a Fellow of the Africa Science Leadership Programme, former Co-Chair of the South African Young Academy of Science, and current member of the Global Young Academy.
-Dr Dukhi is a thought leader and an active voice to national and international science platforms.
-She has authored several peer-reviewed publications and received international recognition, including the prestigious Gro Brundtland Award.
-She advances impactful, evidence-based science to address health inequities and the SDGs, shaping policy and practice for healthier, more equitable, and sustainable communities in Africa and globally.
+A prolific scientist and mentor, her leadership extends to science diplomacy and advocacy, evidenced by her roles as a member of the South African Young Academy of Science, the Global Young Academy, and the International Science Council’s (ISC) Global Roster of Experts.
+Recognised as a thought leader and an active voice on national and international science platforms, she has authored several peer-reviewed publications and received international recognition, including the prestigious Gro Brundtland Award for outstanding work in Public Health and Sustainable Development.
+Dr Dukhi is deeply committed to advancing impactful, evidence-based science to address health inequities and the SDGs, shaping policy and practice for healthier, more equitable, and sustainable communities in Africa and beyond.

 Awards

-International Science Council’s (ISC) Global Roster of Experts
+International Science Council’s (ISC) Global Roster of Experts: 2024

 Female Researchers and Entrepreneurs to Promote Bio-Circular-Green Economic (BCG) Model Fellowship: 2023